jistako/Obsidio/README.md

 Overview
 --------

 Obsidio is a protocol that can be used to produce a peer-to-peer network for the storage of blocks of arbitrary data (e.g. text, code) in an ever-branch-able tree with an integrated payment system.
-The network protocol is copied from Bitcoin.
-The tree consists of an ever-branchable block-tree rooted on a single genesis block.
-Lastly, the payment system is designed to incentivize users to upload blocks and nodes to store as much of the tree according to the demand of users.

 Applications